 Carol spent her final years in Florida.
 She died in West Palm Beach on July 7, 2013, "with her son and grandson at her bedside," reported the Pittsburgh Post-Gazette.

-Son Kenneth Tilghman Minerd (1955-2011) served on the Regional Trail Corporation (reappointed in 2005) and the Zoning Hearing Board of the City of Uniontown, PA (2001), and was involved with the Penn State Alumni Association.
+Son Kenneth Tilghman Minerd (1955-2011) was born in 1955.
+Kenneth served on the Regional Trail Corporation (reappointed in 2005) and the Zoning Hearing Board of the City of Uniontown, PA (2001), and was involved with the Penn State Alumni Association.
 Professionally, he was a senior commercial lines analyst with the Barnett Inc. insurance agency in Pittsburgh.
 Ken and his son at one time ran a golf-equipment website, MinerdGolf.com, an information resource about golf tournaments, products, services and member benefits.
 In 2003, Ken graciously chaired our "Jacob Minerd Weekend Proclamation Committee."
 Ken and his first wife, Laura Lee (Juriga) Minerd, had one son, Matthew Kenneth Minerd.
 Laura was a longtime reporter for the Connellsville Daily Courier.
 Later, after a divorce, Ken married Yvonne "Cherrie" (Hettenschuller) Chambers, and became a father figure for her four daughters -- Nikki, Amber, Kim and Beth.
 In 2010, Ken and Cherrie moved from Uniontown to a new home in Somerset, Somerset County, PA.
 Tragically, he suffered a massive heart attack and died at home on Feb.
 20, 2011, at the age of 55.
 He was laid to rest in the Green Ridge Memorial Park near Connellsville.

 Copyright © 2002-2012, 2017 Mark A. Miner